 Of course, the sharpest aperture on one lens may not be the same on another.
 You’ll have to repeat this process for each lens if you want to know the sweet spot.

 This may or may not be obvious to everyone, but high ISO reduces the quality of your photos.
 The noise or grain you see in high ISO photos robs you of detail and clarity.
 If you want to have tack-sharp photos, they need to be clean.
 Shoot at the lowest ISO you can manage.

 Noise reduction software is not your friend.
 It blurs your images and reduces sharpness.
 There is no magic software that restores sharpness that you missed at the time of capture.

 4: Use a Tripod and Shutter Release

 If you can use a tripod and shutter release, use it.
-It doesn't eliminate movement of your subject, but it greatly reduces shake and vibration on your camera lens.
+It doesn’t eliminate the movement of your subject, but it greatly reduces shake and vibration on your camera lens.

 Not every type of photography works with a tripod, though.
 You may be able to compensate for hand shake by using image stabilization (also called vibration reduction).
 Best to get a lens with IS (or VR) built into the lens.
-I've used this feature on my 70-200mm lens while riding in a bumpy truck taking photos of animals.
+I’ve used this feature on my 70-200mm lens while riding in a bumpy truck and taking photos of animals.
 It works better than I expected.

 5: Use a Flash if You Can